Prelude to the Mishima Incident: 1970 (Shōwa 45)

 On November 23, Mishima, and four others gathered in Room 519 of the Palace Hotel in Marunouchi.
 They made the final preparations for the uprising (writing banners, Geki, hachimaki headbands, death poems, etc.) and conducted a dry run of the series of actions.
 Morita saw some absorbent cotton among those items, he asked, "What is this for?"
 Mishima replied, "It's for stuffed into the anus."
 It was prepared to prevent them from passing stool when they commits seppuku.
 When each person was writing their death poems, Mishima said, "It doesn't have to be well, just write freely."
 They gathered again at the Palace Hotel on the following day, November 24, for another dry run, and practiced about eight times in total, including the day before.

-At around 2:00 p.m. on the same day, November 24, Mishima phone called Takao Tokuoka and Munekatsu Date, and said, "Please bring the reporter's armband and camera (to a specified location) at 11:00 a.m. tomorrow, and please don't tell anyone about this, I will contact you again at 10:00 a.m. tomorrow," and received their approval.
-At around 3:00 p.m., he phone called Kikue Kojima (小島喜久江), his editor in charge of Shinchosha, to come to his home to pick up the manuscript of The Decay of the Angel, the fourth novel in The Sea of Fertility tetralogy.
+At around 2:00 pm on the same day, November 24, Mishima phone called Takao Tokuoka and Munekatsu Date, and said, "Please bring the reporter's armband and camera (to a specified location) at 11:00 am tomorrow, and please don't tell anyone about this, I will contact you again at 10:00 am tomorrow," and received their approval.
+At around 3:00 pm, he phone called Kikue Kojima (小島喜久江), his editor in charge of Shinchosha, to come to his home to pick up the manuscript of The Decay of the Angel, the fourth novel in The Sea of Fertility tetralogy.

-On the evening of the same day, November 24, from around 4 p.m., Mishima, and four others had the final dinner in an inner room (number 5, 8 tatami mats) of the Ryōtei "Suegen" (末げん) at 15-7 Shinbashi 2-chōme, where they ordered the "Wa" (「わ」) course of chicken hotpot (15,000 yen per person) and seven bottles of beer.
-At around 6 p.m., when the room waitress Yuriko Akama (赤間百合子) (aged 40) tried to pour a drink, Mishima poured himself a beer and made a final toast (乾杯, Kanpai).
+On the evening of the same day, November 24, from around 4 pm, Mishima, and four others had the final dinner in an inner room (number 5, 8 tatami mats) of the Ryōtei "Suegen" (末げん) at 15-7 Shinbashi 2-chōme, where they ordered the "Wa" (「わ」) course of chicken hotpot (15,000 yen per person) and seven bottles of beer.
+At around 6 pm, when the room waitress Yuriko Akama (赤間百合子) (aged 40) tried to pour a drink, Mishima poured himself a beer and made a final toast (乾杯, Kanpai).

 During the dinner, they did not talk about the next day's uprising, but chatted about movie actresses and Shintaro Katsu, an actor with whom Mishima co-starred in the film Hitokiri.
 Mishima said, "I thought we would get more sentimental when we hold that it was finally tomorrow, but it's nothing.
 In the end, I think it would be the third parties who see us, get sentimental."